Sony WH-1000XM3 vs. Bose QC35 II vs. Sennheiser Momentum

 The application can install software and firmware updates to the app and product itself over the network, edit your noise-cancellation and the action button settings, set a standby timer, and more.
 One neat feature is the ability to share your music wirelessly with another Bose headphone simultaneously.
 The application, as we'll see for the other devices, are a necessity for getting the most functionality out of your device.

-Sony WH-1000XM3: Sony has the darkest sound signature of the three.
+Sony WH-1000XM3: Sony has the warmest sound signature of the three.
 The frequency response shows accentuated low-end with reduced high-mids and slightly boosted highs.
 Comparatively speaking the Sony's are much more bass-heavy than the Bose or Sennheiser's, but overall the frequency response is still very "consumer-friendly" (accentuated lows and highs).
 If you listen to EDM or genres that require a big bass response, then these will be great.

 Like I mentioned previously, the Sony WH-1000XM3 are not passive headphones.
 They can be used as such, but the fidelity of the drivers will suffer until the active power is turned on.
 The Bose are the only headphones of the three that can be used in true passive mode.
 I was surprised at just how good they sounded in active mode.
 They have a very "punchy" response, though I would say the soundstage isn't as wide as the Bose or Sennheiser's.
 Not by much though.